wp-plugins/restaurant-manager/readme.txt

 **Manage your restaurant menus online today**

 Create your restaurant meals through your administration screen and assign properties to your meals.
 Organize your meals into menus and display them on your website.
-Your can have multiple menus and assign the meal to each menu.
+You can have multiple menus and assign the meal to each menu.
 This means you do not have to duplicate your content and quickly move meals around your menus.

+Assign properties to your meals such as:

+- Full Pricing
+- Small Plate Pricing
+- Calorie Counts (kcal)
+- New Additions
+- Healthy Options
+- Gluten Free
+- Spice Ratings
+- Dietary Requirements (Vegetarian, Vegan, etc)

+Create menu courses and assign the meal to the courses and menus.

 This plugin is almost ready visit [Restaurant Menus](http://www.syntaxthemes.co.uk/restaurant-menus/ "Restaurant Menus Documentation")